mono/website/docs/tools+libraries/libraries/Mono.Cairo/index.md

 However, our plotter analogy ends here -- **nothing has been drawn to the surface yet**.
 At this point we only have an outlined path, which we made sure is closed (thanks to `ClosePath`).
 To actually draw the path we need to call the `Stroke` method (`g.Stroke ()`).
 To fill the path one would call `g.Fill ()`.

 Notice, that the `Stroke` and `Fill` methods don't take any arguments.
-The color for the stroke/fill, pen width and other interesting parameters are taken from the `Graphics` at the moment of stroking/filling.
-In other words we can say that `Graphics` class acts like a state machine.
+The color for the stroke/fill, pen width and other interesting parameters are taken from the `Cairo.Context` at the moment of stroking/filling.
+In other words we can say that `Context` class acts like a state machine.

 Here is a complete implementation of the `ExposeEvent` that draws a black square with a red border inside a Gtk.DrawingArea: